Felipe Calderón: Security policy

-The Mexican government has also ordered Mexican soldiers and federal police into several cities, most notably Tijuana and Ciudad Juárez.
-In Tijuana and Ciudad Juárez, the army ordered that all local police officers surrender their weapons, as it was suspected that many officers had ties with drug cartels.
-Other states where actions were taken include Michoacán, Tamaulipas, Tabasco, and Guerrero.

 In a January 2007 interview with the Financial Times, Calderón said, "We have received very encouraging results.
 In the state of Michoacán, for example, the murder rate has fallen almost 40 percent compared with the average over the last six months.
 People's support in the regions where we are operating has grown, and that has been very important.
 Opinion polls have confirmed that, and I think we have made it clear to everyone that this issue is a priority for us".

 On 9 April 2007, the Secretariat of Defense reported the following accomplishments in the first four months of Calderón's presidency: the capture of 1,102 drug dealers, the seizure of about 500 million pesos, 556 kilograms of marijuana, 1,419 military grade weapons, two airplanes, 630 automobiles, and 15 sea ships that transported drugs, and the destruction of 285 clandestine runways, 777 drug camps, 52,842 marijuana farms and 33,019 opium poppy farms.

 On 16 December 2009, the Mexican Navy killed Arturo Beltrán-Leyva, a once important drug trafficker.
 During Calderón's term, 25 of the 37 most wanted drug lords were either captured or killed.